Budgeting For Rentals In NYC

-For example, a newly graduated might be carrying a student loan and has to set aside $200 to $300 per month to repay the loan.
+For example, a newly graduated student may be carrying a substantial student loan and have to set aside $200 to $300 per month to repay the loan.

 An independent contractor might need to have a liability insurance policy in place and has to pay for health insurance himself/herself.

 Utilities, especially energy costs, have risen through the roof over the last several years.

 If you make $120,000 or less per year, you can expect

 to spend as much as 5% of your monthly net income on your electricity, water, phone, and internet bills.

 Food budget takes up about 10% of your monthly net income, according to the U.S. Department of Agriculture.

 Keep in mind that if you eat out often, or like to frequent bars and nightclubs, this number can rapidly balloon out of control.

 Transportation is usually 5% of your monthly net income.